-- The right to receive workers compensation benefits for job injuries If you are injured on the job, you are able to receive compensation for your injuries.
+- The right to receive workers’ compensation benefits for on-the-job injuries.
+If you are injured on the job, you are able to receive compensation for your injuries.

 Our Promise To You

-If you, a relative or loved one has been mistreated by an employer or you have been dealing with dangerous working conditions, speak with the experienced employment law attorney at the law firm of GWC Injury Lawyers.
+If you, a relative, or a loved one has been mistreated by an employer or you have been dealing with dangerous working conditions, speak with the experienced employment law attorneys at the law firm of GWC Injury Lawyers.

 It is not right that your employer promised you a certain rate of pay and you did not receive it.
 If you secure a job with an employer, your working conditions should be safe and healthy.